debragail/api_doc/source/protocols/vessel-charging/index.html.md

       <code class="field">energy_source</code>
       <div class="type">optional</div>
     </td>
-    <td>Limit the request to only receive bids from stations using a specific source of the energy.
+    <td>Limit the request to only receive bids from chargers using a specific source of the energy.
 Specified as an energy source id.
 See <a href="#energy-sources">Energy Sources</a></td>
   </tr>
   <tr>
     <td>